-In Lucerne-Beromünster, tandem jumps are offered for ages eight and up.
-During a 20-minute flight in a small plane, you will enjoy the view of the lake landscape with Lake Sempach, Lake Baldegg, Lake Hallwil and of course Lake Lucerne.
+In Lucerne-Beromünster, tandem skydives are offered from the age of eight.
+During a 20-minute flight in a small plane, you will enjoy the view of the lake landscape with the Sempachersee, the Baldeggersee, the Hallwilersee and of course the Vierwaldstättersee.

 In between you can see the mountain landscape around the 872 meter high Stierenberg.
 You can also see the cities of Aarau and Zurich from this height.
 The jumps are performed daily from March to October at four fixed times.
 The jump is made from a height of about 4000 meters.

-A skydive does not always have to be from an airplane.
+A parachute jump does not always have to be from an airplane.
 You can also fly to the jumping altitude by helicopter.
-With it you can fly even closer to the mountains and admire the view.
+This way you can fly even closer to the mountains and admire the view.
 You can experience this in Interlaken.

-The Helicopter Eiger Jump starts with a 10-15 minute flight around the summit of the Eiger, before you jump from 4300 meters at the Eiger north face with your tandem master and enjoy 45 seconds of free fall.
-You won't forget this fall in front of the mighty Eiger North Face in a hurry.
+The Helicopter Eiger Jump starts with a 10-15 minute scenic flight around the summit of the Eiger, before you jump from 4300 meters on the Eiger north face with your tandem master and enjoy 45 seconds of free fall.
+This fall in front of the mighty Eiger north face you will not forget so quickly.